holsteirik/Snake_games_exam/README.md

 ## Acknowledgements

- Thank Jamie.
+ Thank you Jamie.
-    Thanks for letting me join this course in opening doors for me  in so many ways
+    Thanks for all the doors you have opened for me

 Thank you Steffen and Marie
     For feedback on my script

 ## Documentation

 [Documentation](https://github.com/holsteirik/Snake_games_exam)